TylerDoudrick/dev-cert-helper/README.md

 # Dev Certificate Helper

-Simple script that creates a development certificate for local web development testing using HTTPS.
+Simple script for Windows machines that creates a development certificate for local web development testing using HTTPS.

+Could probably be modified for other OS's pretty easily by using the tool each OS needs to add a certificate to its certificate authority.

-I made this script to make it a little easier on myself whenever I need to generate a certificate instead of scouring Stack Overflow trying to find the exact command I used 6 months ago.
+I made this script to make it a little easier for myself whenever I need to generate a certificate instead of scouring Stack Overflow trying to find the exact command I used 6 months ago.

 The generated certificate will have a subject of: